UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

    To reduce file size, paired-end reads were combined into one file.

-3.a.
+a.
 Generate directories for fwd and rev reads:
 ```
-mkdir input_data_1
+mkdir input_data_1        # Generate directories for fwd reads
 mkdir input_data_2
 ```